The Art Law Review: Hong Kong

 Antiquities and Monuments Ordinance

-This Law was first enacted in 1976 as a response to increasing cultural unrest in the community, which was a rapidly growing phenomenon of which the Hong Kong government had been entirely unaware.
+This Law was first enacted in 1976 as a response to burgeoning cultural unrest in the increasingly multiculturally aware indigenous local ethnic Chinese community, which was a rapidly growing phenomenon of which the Hong Kong government had been entirely unperceptive.

-The background to the Antiquities and Monuments Ordinance (AMO) was the government's vision of a massive need in a place basically formed of mountains and with very little flat land to address the fast-growing priority requirement for high-rise property development.
-In the absence of new developable land, this need was provided for by way of the physical destruction and redevelopment of existing built heritage into high rise.
+The background to the Antiquities and Monuments Ordinance (AMO) was the government's recognition in a place basically formed of mountains and with very little flat land of a massive and growing need to address a marriage of official provision for cultural heritage awareness requiring to be acknowledged but necessarily to be balanced against the fast-growing priority requirement of practical exploitation of the built environment by way of high-rise property development for people to live and work.
+In the absence of new developable flat land, this need had been traditionally provided for by way of the physical destruction and redevelopment of existing built heritage into high rise.
 Accordingly, from the early 1970s, the Hong Kong government encouraged the demolition of the often century-old built heritage of Hong Kong of usually one-, two- or three-storey brick and granite buildings and their replacement by huge new concrete structures much better able to accommodate the growing numbers of human participators in Hong Kong life, providing new and secure environments for both commercial and residential use and with scant regard for any cultural softening in life.

-However, as a legislative innovation, the AMO did introduce to Hong Kong statute law for the first time a definition of 'antiquity' to mean:
+However, as a legislative innovation, the AMO did introduce to Hong Kong statute law for the first time a definition of 'antiquity' to mean the carefully limited definitions of:

 (a) a relic;